bluemarblepayroll/burner/README.md

 #### Collection

 * **collection/arrays_to_objects** [mappings]: Convert an array of arrays to an array of objects.
-* **collection/graph** [config, key]: Use (Hashematics)[https://github.com/bluemarblepayroll/hashematics] to turn a flat array of objects into a deeply nested object tree.
+* **collection/graph** [config, key]: Use [Hashematics](https://github.com/bluemarblepayroll/hashematics) to turn a flat array of objects into a deeply nested object tree.
 * **collection/objects_to_arrays** [mappings]: Convert an array of objects to an array of arrays.
 * **collection/shift** [amount]: Remove the first N number of elements from an array.
 * **collection/transform** [attributes, exclusive, separator]: Iterate over all objects and transform each key per the attribute transformers specifications.
 If exclusive is set to false then the current object will be overridden/merged.
 Separator can also be set for key path support.
-This job uses (Realize)[https://github.com/bluemarblepayroll/realize], which provides its own extendable value-transformation pipeline.
+This job uses [Realize](https://github.com/bluemarblepayroll/realize), which provides its own extendable value-transformation pipeline.
 * **collection/unpivot** [pivot_set]: Take an array of objects and unpivot specific sets of keys into rows.
 Under the hood it uses [HashMath's Unpivot class](https://github.com/bluemarblepayroll/hash_math#unpivot-hash-key-coalescence-and-row-extrapolation).
 * **collection/values** [include_keys]: Take an array of objects and call `#values` on each object.
 If include_keys is true (it is false by default), then call `#keys` on the first object and inject that as a "header" object.

 #### De-serialization

-* **deserialize/csv** []: Take a CSV string and de-serialize into object(s).
+* **deserialize/csv_to_arrays** []: Take a CSV string and de-serialize into object(s).
 Currently it will return an array of arrays, with each nested array representing one row.
 * **deserialize/json** []: Treat input as a string and de-serialize it to JSON.
 * **deserialize/yaml** [safe]: Treat input as a string and de-serialize it to YAML.
-By default it will try and (safely de-serialize)[https://ruby-doc.org/stdlib-2.6.1/libdoc/psych/rdoc/Psych.html#method-c-safe_load] it (only using core classes).
+By default it will try and [safely de-serialize](https://ruby-doc.org/stdlib-2.6.1/libdoc/psych/rdoc/Psych.html#method-c-safe_load) it (only using core classes).
 If you wish to de-serialize it to any class type, pass in `safe: false`

 #### IO